Accelerate progress towards a net zero world

 Provide a valued and trusted service for our customers and our communities

-This project aims to understand how increased EV uptake combined with tourist behaviour will impact on seasonal peak electric demand on the network.
-It will also identify the scale, location and duration of any increased charging demand for the North of Scotland followed by an in-depth study of specific locations.
-It will look to enhance stakeholder engagement by helping local community groups, local authorities and other organisations to understand the impact that heightened EV tourism will have on local demand.
-It will also inform investment strategies for network development based on expected impacts of EV uptake and tourist patterns, thus co-ordinating future network capacity efficiently.
+The benefits of this project are an improved understanding of how increased EV uptake, combined with tourist behaviour, will impact seasonal peak electric demand on the network, identifying the scale, location and duration of any increased charging followed by an in-depth study of specific locations.
+It has to enhance stakeholder engagement by helping local community groups, local authorities and other organisations to understand the impact that heightened EV tourism will have on local demand.
+It has also informed investment strategies for network development based on expected impacts of EV uptake and tourist patterns, thus coordinating future network capacity efficiently.

 Funding